Joshua-Sun-CompSci/Database-Synchronization/Java_Program/readme.txt

 Steps to clean up:
 1. Go to terminal, cd to this folder, then type "make clean"

-Important Note: This project is still ongoing.
-More changes will be made to this program.
-I will also replace makefile with maven once I figure out how to write it.
+Note: I am learning how to use maven instead of makefile, but in the meanwhile, I will still use makefile for simplicity.